 Hugh graduated from the University of Kansas with a Bachelor of Fine Arts degree.
 He worked over forty years in the architectural field in Wichita Kansas, where he still resides.
-Many of Hugh's paintings reflect his formal training as an architectural delineator.
+Many of Hugh's paintings reflect his formal training as an architectural delineator, often incorporating various structures such as homes and/or barns etc. into his landscapes.
 He has a keen eye for composition and color and his landscapes are both nostalgic in their purity and realistic in their execution.
-Hugh is an artist who is able to paint in a style that is easy for people of all ages to relate to and appreciate.
+Hugh is an artist who paints in a style that is easy for people of all ages to relate to and appreciate.

-Indian Summer Takes a Turn was awarded Best of Show in the Kansas Watercolor Society National Exhibition 2012.
-He also received a First Place Award for his painting Days End Aglow from the Missouri Watercolor Society's National Members' Invitational 2012.
-In 2011, he received the Watercolor Missouri National's "Board of Directors Award" for his painting Little Chapel.
-He was also awarded the 2010 "Award of Excellence" (Best of Show) from the Watercolor Missouri National for his painting Posts.
-Hugh's entry in the Kansas Watercolor Society National Exhibition 2009, Upper Fox Creek, received a Purchase Award and a Cash Award.
-The Friends of the Kansas Watercolor Society chose Upper Fox Creek as the recipient of their Cash Award.
+Greer was awarded Best of Show in the Kansas Watercolor Society National Exhibition 2012.
+He also received a First Place Award from the Missouri Watercolor Society's National Members' Invitational 2012.
+In 2011, he received the Watercolor Missouri National's "Board of Directors Award."
+He was also awarded the 2010 "Award of Excellence" (Best of Show) from the Watercolor Missouri National.
+Hugh's entry in the Kansas Watercolor Society National Exhibition 2009 received a Purchase Award and a Cash Award.
+The Friends of the Kansas Watercolor Society chose one of Greer's paintings as the recipient of their Cash Award.
 Also in 2009, he received "The Sutherland Lumber Co.
-Award" from the Watercolor Missouri National 2009 for his painting Family Cycle.
-He received the "George Latta Memorial Award" from the 2008 Watercolor Missouri National show for his painting Greenwood County Winter.
-In 2007, he was honored with a cash award from the Kansas Watercolor Society "Winter Invitational" for his painting River Town.
-In 2006, Hugh received the H K Holbein Award from the Missouri Watercolor Society Members' Invitational show.
+Award" from the Watercolor Missouri National 2009.
+He received the "George Latta Memorial Award" from the 2008 Watercolor Missouri National show.
+In 2007, he was honored with a cash award from the Kansas Watercolor Society "Winter Invitational."

-In 2004, Hugh won an Award of Merit from the Estes Park Plein Air Painting the Parks competition.
-The Fine Art of Living Well Regional Show awarded Hugh the People's Choice Award and the Clifford Stone Award of Merit for his painting Soft Autumn.
-In October, the 35th Annual Art Awards sponsored by the Arts Council (Wichita, Kansas), presented Hugh with their Excellence in the Arts "Individual Artist" Award for 2004.
+In October, 2004, the 35th Annual Art Awards sponsored by the Arts Council (Wichita, Kansas), presented Hugh with their Excellence in the Arts "Individual Artist" Award.
 In September 2003, Hugh won the Grand Prize at Arts for the Parks Top 100, an International competition for his unique interpretation of Fort Larned titled New Stories and Tall Tales.
 He is the only artist to win the Grand Prize in both the Top-100 and the Mini-100 from Arts for the Parks.
 In 2002, Hugh was the winner for Region III in the Arts for the Parks competition for Winter on the Tallgrass and the People's choice award for the same painting.
 He won Best of Show, "Art from the Heartland 2001," and Best of Show, "Kansas 7 State Watercolor Exhibition 2000."

 He is the author of two books.
 Hugh Greer Missouri to New Mexico, published in 1997, a sampling of Hugh's art with verse by Cathy Bolon Stephenson and Acrylic Landscape Painting Techniques, published in 2001 by North Light, a "how to. . ." book.